-I occasionally take on research and writing contracts.
+Through Dunkin Creative, I provide research, writing, and communications services.
 Please contact me if you have a project that could benefit from my knowledge or skills.